openenclave/openenclave/docs/refman/doxygen-howto.md

-Open Enclave SDK API documentation resides on the gh-pages branch To update the generated html files in the source tree for commit into Github, you will need to do the following from the source tree root:
+Open Enclave SDK API documentation resides on the gh-pages branch To update the generated html files in the source tree for commit into GitHub, you will need to do the following from the source tree root:
 ```bash
 ./scripts/deploy-docs
 ```